nf-core/funcscan/docs/usage.md

 - `--run_bgc_screening`
 - `--run_taxa_classification`

 When switched on, all tools of the given workflow will be run by default.
 If you don't need specific tools, you can explicitly skip them.
+The exception is HMMsearch, which needs to be explicitly switched on and provided with HMM screening files (AMP and BGC workflows, see parameter documentation).
 For the taxonomic classification, MMseqs2 is currently the only tool implemented in the pipline.

 **Example:** You want to run AMP and ARG screening but you don't need the DeepARG tool of the ARG workflow and the Macrel tool of the AMP workflow.
 Your command would be: